 While tongue color and coating provide important information, such as signs of blood or qi vacuity, heat, or blood stasis, these observations can be hugely influenced by the lighting in the examination room.
 Another important part of the tongue evaluation is the observation of sublingual veins, found on the bottom side of the tongue.
 Patients whose tongues exhibit inadequate shape, length, and/or thickness may be indicating signs of blood stasis.
 Unfortunately, it is often difficult to accurately observe the bottom side,due to poor lighting conditions..

-To solve the problem of the often-obscured underside of the tongue, and to provide the necessary tools for a more accurate and repeatable tongue evaluation, a high resolution camera with a special twin macro flash system has been utilized at The Pacific Wellness Institute in Toronto.
-By capturing an image of each patient’s tongue in a standardized setting (same lighting, appature, exposure, color balance etc.), these results are far more reliable and highly useful in progress evaluations.
+To solve the problem of the often-obscured underside of the tongue, and to provide the necessary tools for a more accurate and repeatable tongue evaluation, a high resolution camera with a special twin macro flash system has been utilized at The Pacific Wellness Institute.
+By capturing an image of each patient’s tongue in a standardized setting (same lighting, aperture, exposure, color balance etc.), these results are far more reliable and highly useful in progress evaluations.

 The inquiry stage involves asking the patient about his or her medical history, as well as asking if the patient has any current medical complaints or active symptoms.